Rod, credited as Rodney Taylor, plays Brody Evans in his first film made in

-Alan Ladd stars as ex-cop Steve Rollins, who is released from
+Alan Ladd is the star.
+He plays Steve Rollins, an embittered ex-cop who is released from

 In addition to McGivern, a

-screenplay credit goes to Martin Rackin, who was a big a booster of Taylor's
+screenplay credit goes to Martin Rackin, who was key in getting Rod started in Hollywood,

 Rackin wrote the part of Brody Evans with Rod in mind.

 It's a small role but supposedly something of a milestone.
 Syndicated

 Jimmie Fidler wrote at the time: "Rodney Taylor, Australian actor,